prisma/pris.ly/README.md

 ## Automatic deployment

-:warning: The person opening a PR needs to be added to the project.
-If not added nothing will be deployed after merging.

 After merging the PR or after a commit on the main branch, the Vercel deployment will start automatically and will only take a few seconds (~10 seconds) until it's live.

 Vercel URL: https://pris-ly.vercel.app/